open-zaak/open-zaak/docs/development/performance/index.rst

 1.20.0 (fuzzy on) Regular   580
 1.21.0 (fuzzy on) Superuser 160
 1.21.0 (fuzzy on) Regular   220
+1.21.1 (fuzzy on) Superuser 150
+1.21.1 (fuzzy on) Regular   220
 ================= ========= ======================

 16 users
 ^^^^^^^^

 ================= ========= ======================
-OZ version        Role      Median time (in ms)
+OZ version        Role      Median time (in ms, average over all endpoints)
 ================= ========= ======================
 1.9.0             Superuser 2300
 1.9.0             Regular   13000